AARNet/Globus-Community/README.md

 ---
-title: Welcome to the Globus Community AU
+title: Home of the Globus Community AU
 permalink: /
 ---